About House of Illustration

 The beautiful nineteenth century brick building was designed by Lewis Cubbit, who also designed King’s Cross railway station and the granary that is now Central Saint Martins.
 It is home to our three galleries and studio, making us a unique event space with changing exhibitions, located in the heart of King’s Cross, on Granary Square.

 Granary Square is a buzzing new development.
 Arts students, media professionals and residents mix beside the fountains and in the new Gas Canister Park – with the canal as a scenic backdrop – and there are plenty of restaurants and coffee shops.
-The restored Victorian warehouses give Granary Square its unique character and, at the cultural centre of this redevelopment, is House of Illustration.
+The restored Victorian warehouses give Granary Square its unique character.
+House of Illustration sits at the cultural centre of this redevelopment.

 Please note that site visits are by appointment only.
 To arrange a visit, please contact Venue and Events Co-ordinator Valentina Zunino.